Closure (The X-Files): Events

 Mulder and Scully aid the Sacramento Police in the investigation of a brutal murder committed by Truelove, the owner of the Santa Village.
 As the remains of more children are discovered, he admits killing twenty-four children, but denies murdering Amber Lynn LaPierre, who disappeared from her home in the previous episode.
 Mulder is approached by psychic Harold Piller, who tells Mulder that he has helped law enforcement across the world, and has proved in various cases that children had been taken by "walk-ins", beings composed of starlight.
 Piller believes that walk-ins save children who suffer terrible fates.

 Scully becomes worried about Piller's influence over Mulder.
 The agents return to Washington, D.C., where Mulder keeps searching for evidence in the case.
-Meanwhile, Piller gets another vision of Samantha, leading Mulder to April Air Force Base.
+Meanwhile, Piller gets a vision of Mulder's mother, who recently died by suicide, leading Mulder to April Air Force Base.
 Scully finds evidence that Samantha's disappearance is linked to The Smoking Man (William B. Davis); when she returns to her apartment, she finds him waiting for her.
 He tells her that he had called off the search for Mulder's sister when she vanished because he knew she was dead.